-The bus collects guests from their accommodation early in the morning (5:30 – 6:00am).
-On the way, the bus stops at the town of Urubamba in the Sacred Valley for about an hour to give people the opportunity to have breakfast before staring the hike.
-On arrival at the start of the trail you need to sign in with your passport.
+The bus collects guests from their accommodation early in the morning (5:30 – 6:00 am).
+On the way, the bus stops at the town of Urubamba in the Sacred Valley for about an hour to give people the opportunity to have breakfast before starting the hike.
+On arrival at the start of the trail, you need to sign in with your passport.
 This is where hikes get the official Machu Picchu stamp in your passport.

 The first day of the trek is relatively easy and serves as training for the days to follow.
 The start of the Inca Trail is at KM 82.
 From there, you cross the Vilcanota River and follow the trail to the right as it climbs steeply up from the river.
 On the way, you can see extensive Inca ruins of Llactapata, which was an agricultural station that supplied Machu Picchu with maize, the staple crop of the Incas.
 The path follows the left bank of the river up to the small village of Wayllabamba (3,000m) where hikers camp for the night.

 Day Two – Dead Woman’s path: Wayllabamba to Pacamayo (12km)

 The second day has a reputation for being the hardest.
 It is a steep climb up to the highest pass of the Inca trail, Dead Woman’s Pass, at 4200m.
 During this part of the trail, you get exposed to the Andean elements: first scorching sun and then, closer to the pass, freezing winds.
 Once you reach the top it is such a rewarding feeling having completed the most difficult section of the trail.
 Everyone will cheer you on as you make your way to the top!
 Afterward, you make a steep descent from the pass to the campsite at Pacamayo (3,600m).